Png image

 Gingival (Gum) Recession

 Gingival recession, better known as receding gums, refers to the progressive loss of gum tissue.
-Gingival recession can be caused by pressing too firmly when brushing teeth, or can be a result of gum disease such as gingivitis and periodontitis.
-As gingival recession progresses, it can result in exposure of the tooth’s root which will make teeth susceptible to hot and cold sensitivity.
+Gingival recession can be caused by pressing too firmly when brushing teeth, or can be a result of gum disease such as gingivitis gum recession and periodontitis.
+As gum recession progresses, it can result in exposure of the tooth’s root which will make teeth susceptible to hot and cold sensitivity.
 Regular dental check-ups will help to prevent gum recession and assess risk factors.

 Signs of gingival recession: